mauriciojost/zino-arduino/USER-GUIDE.md

   - Pump B (same as for Pump A)
     - Amount
     - Test
+  - Pump C (same as for Pump A)
+    - Amount
+    - Test
+  - Pump D (same as for Pump A)
+    - Amount
+    - Test
   - Water Level (to set up the water level alarm)
     - Minimum (set up the minimum acceptable before triggering the alarm)

 - FREQUENCIES MODE (how often the actor will act)
   - Pump A (how often the pump will get triggered)
   - Pump B (same as above)
+  - Pump C (same as above)
+  - Pump D (same as above)
   - Water Level (how often the measure of water level will be triggered)

 - RUN MODE (put the watering system to work)